ministryofjustice/security-guidance/docs/visitor-access-policy.md

 ### Visitor access procedure

+**Note:** The MoJ uses two colours to distinguish visitor passes.
+A **red** visitor pass means that the visitor requires escorting by an authorised MoJ individual at all times, and in all locations within the MoJ premises.
+A **green** visitor pass means that the visitor does not require escorting while on MoJ premises.

 `POL.VAP.008`: The following procedures **SHOULD** be implemented and followed to manage visitor access appropriately:

 -   `POL.VAP.009`: Provide at least 24 hours' notice of any planned visits to MoJ premises.